What is agricultural property?

 Agricultural property is:

-- agricultural land, pasture and woodland (within the European Union)
+- agricultural land, pasture and woodland (situated in the European Union or the United Kingdom)

-- crops, trees and underwood growing on that land
+- crops, trees and underwood growing on such land

-- houses and farm buildings on the land
+- farm buildings and dwelling houses on the land

 - livestock, bloodstock and farm machinery on the property